starter location

 Oh okay thanks!

-Well, it's been making a loud grinding noise when I go to start my car, and sometimes the starter wont engage at all, it'll just click.
-When it doesn't engage, I usually just wait a few minutes and start it again, and it starts.
-But it still makes a loud grinding sound.
+Well, it's been making a loud grinding noise when I go to start my car, and sometimes the starter wont engage at all, it'll just click. when it doesn't engage, I usually just wait a few minutes and start it again, and it starts. but it still makes a loud grinding sound.

-Thursday, July 13th, 2017 AT 6:13 PM (Merged)
+Jul 13, 2017 at 6:13 PM (Merged)

 RASMATAZ